rubocode/frontier.nvim/doc/design/tangent.md

 > Innovation is saying no to a thousand things.
 > **Steve Jobs**

 Now it is nigh impossible for one individual to properly understand the full _C++_ language.
 Oh wait, they aren't even done revising the language.
-Instead of the language orchestrating focused localized specialization, now programmers have to specialize in subsets of the language.
+Instead of the language orchestrating focused and orthogonal features with localized specialization, now programmers have to specialize in subsets of the language.
 Compatibility with multiple legacy editions (like 2011, 2014, 2017, 2020 and 2023) is now the burden of both the novice and the seasoned programmer.
+It has taken on a philosophy of continuous self-improvement over strving to accurately capture the fundamentals.
+It has gone the path of _C#_ — a never ending saga.  _Bjarne_ was aided by _Herb Sutter_ of Microsoft lineage.
 It is kind of sad.
-_Bjarne_ was aided by _Herb Sutter_ of Microsoft lineage.
+In contrast, I believe that _C_ is pretty much done and has been that way for quite a while.

 > If you think it's simple, you have misunderstood the problem.
 > **Bjarne Stroustrup**